Hulu0202/Hulu0202.github.io/_pages/about.md

 7. 2021 **Second Prize** in MathorCup University Mathematical Modeling Challenge
 8. 2020 **Third prize** of National Mathematical Contest in Modeling for College Students
 9. 2019 **Third prize** in English Speech Contest of Foreign Research Institute of ECNU
+10. 2018-2021 **Outstanding Student** in Software and Engineering College of ECNU

 Publications
 ======